 We subsidise scholarships for disadvantaged students providing them with their immediate physical and mental needs.
 This includes a safe and secure place to learn, nutritious meals, and appropriate medical assistance.

 We facilitate intergenerational development programs in which the student's family and wider community also receive social support.
 This helps improve their quality of life through local and professional assistance in various areas, including - clean water infrastructure, agriculture, health, hygiene, and home economics.

 We serve children.
 Not donors, not religion, not gold, not pride.

 We do not operate with middlemen or foreign volunteers but directly with the local workforce, educators and schools —providing jobs not robbing them.

 We do not spend money on inflated expenses like rented office space or fancy hotels.
 We do not earn salaries.
 For the first years of activity, the entire team is committed to volunteering while every penny goes toward creating action.

 We have no desire to replace or compete with other organizations.
-We will work where other NGO’s do not dare work.
+We will work with or where other NGO’s do not dare work.
 There, children who need help but have been missed by other organizations will receive the support they deserve.